adentinger/cmake-startup-project/README.md

 <CMAKE_DIR>/bin/cmake --install build --config Debug
 ```

-Then, on Linux, run `./install/bin/foo` to run the program.
+Then, on Linux/MacOS, run `./install/bin/foo` to run the program.
 On Windows, run `install/bin/foo.exe` to run it.